cseanburns/personal_knowledge_mgmt/src/4b-database-information-retrieval.md

 <figcaption>Fig. 8: Cited by in Google Scholar</figcaption>
 </figure>

+*Google Scholar* has a larger database than either *Web of Science* or *Scopus*.
+However, the latter two provide more advanced search queries, and they also allow us to browse the reference lists of sources.
+These reference lists are also a way to find more relevant information on an information source's topic.

 ### Combination Browsing

 Like with most other searches, we can combine terms and use those combinations to focus our browsing sessions.